modio/modio-ue4-legacy/README.md

 ## Documentation

 A quick start guide is provided below, in addition to the more [detailed wiki](https://github.com/modio/UE4Plugin/wiki).
+There is also an [example project](https://github.com/modio/UE4Example) showing authentication and downloading mods.

 ## Usage